opencog/pln/opencog/pln/rules/temporal/temporal-reasoning.md

 # Temporal Reasoning with PLN

-In this document we provide the foundation for doing Temporal Reasoning with PLN.
-It builds upon Chapter 14 of the PLN book, using the same notations as well as explicitely defining a Probability Space for it, based upon https://en.wikipedia.org/wiki/Stochastic_process for the most part.
+Document serving as complement of the Chapter 14 of the PLN book to lay down the foundations of Temporal Reasoning with PLN.

+Still WIP especially the part defining a Probability Space based upon https://en.wikipedia.org/wiki/Stochastic_process where an atomspace is the state of the system.

 ## Notations